pcroch/find-movie/README.md

       creating an admin with full right to delete testing destroy and update
       end descripton of test case
+      adding an event name and searching  via the name

 ### B- Know bug + Description: